BrewBlox/brewblox-service/README.md

 # BrewPi Service

-Flask verison of a BrewPi Service for the next major release.
+Flask version of the BrewPi Service for the next major release.
 For our current production version, see [brewpi-www](https://github.com/BrewPi/brewpi-www)

 # Install